News and Professional Development Activities

 - Learn how to partner with a classroom doing the same project in another part of the world!

-To find out more, access our flyer and the Illinois Waterway Cleanup Toolkit.
-Need help or more information?
-Register now or
+To find out more, access our and the .
+Need help or more information? or

-contact us at waterwaycleanup@global-illinois.org or visit our website at www.IllinoisGlobalScholar.org.
+contact us at or visit our website at .

 Being a teacher myself, I know there is a lot of interest in service-learning, citizen science, and UN Sustainable Development Goals (SDGs).
 I also know that many students want to contribute.
 Please consider participating in Illinois Waterway Cleanup Week yourself and spread the word through social media or by forwarding this email with a personal note attached!